-The Jean Burr Smith Library is a fully-automated learning resource center located on the main floor of Chapman Hall.
+The Jean Burr Smith Library is a fully automated learning resource center located on the main floor of Chapman Hall.
 The library provides a wide range of services to students, faculty, staff and members of the community.

 The library's collection is composed of a broad selection of books, scholarly journals, popular magazines, newspapers, electronic databases and audiovisual materials for research and recreational use.
-In addition to circulating conventional items, the library also loans framed art prints.
+The library also loans framed art prints.

 Within the library, workstations provide access to the library catalog, electronic databases, the Internet, campus-networked resources and Microsoft Office Suite.
-Available within the library are microform reader-printers, low-vision readers, TV/VCR/DVD units, graphing calculators, and a coin-operated photocopier.
+Microform reader-printers, low-vision readers, TV/VCR/DVD units, graphing calculators, and a coin-operated photocopier are available at the library as well.

-Library staff provide reference, circulation, interlibrary loan and computer assistance.
-Additionally, librarians provide library orientations, information literacy instruction and special classes at the request of faculty.
+Library staff assists with reference, circulation, interlibrary loan, and computer needs.
+Additionally, librarians provide library orientations, information, literacy instruction and special classes at the request of faculty.

-The library's well-designed website provides remote access to the library catalog, numerous full-text databases, Internet subject guides and research help.
+The library's well designed website provides remote access to the library catalog, numerous full-text databases, Internet subject guides and research help.
 Interactive forms are provided to ask reference questions, make interlibrary loan or renewal requests and for faculty to request library instruction.

-The library houses Pegasus Gallery which, under the direction of college curator and art instructor Matthew Weber, showcases the work of regional artists, including Middlesex students.
+The library houses Pegasus Gallery which, under the direction of college curator and art instructor Matthew Weber, showcases the work of regional artists, including MxCC students.